Siapran/parens-8/README.md

 ```
 this pitfall is _extremely_ easy to run into accidentally, and can be hard to troubleshoot. v3 fixes this issue completely.

-parens-8 v3 offers optional support for variadics with the `...` syntax (disabled by default).
+parens-8 v3 offers optional support for variadics with the `...` syntax (disabled by default):
 ```lisp
 (set foo (fn (a ...)
      (when a (id (print a) (foo ...)))))